 Branching is a fundamental Git feature that facilitates effective experimentation and collaboration when working on projects.
 One of the most important things any developer should know how to do is create a new branch in Git.
 You can work on features or fixes without affecting the main codebase by creating a separate branch.
 This quick tutorial will show you how to establish a new branch in Git, giving you the ability to efficiently manage the development of your project.
+For the developers to work on projects from different locations Git helps into it as it can work with remote repositories.

 Git is an open-source version management tool used to monitor changes made to software throughout its life cycle.
 It distinguishes itself from other version-control systems with its mutually independent branching architecture.
 With Git, a branch is a duplicate copy of the master repository that lets developers work on a feature without changing the master codebase.